ReVanced-Extended-Community/Community-Guides/community-wiki/faq.md

 [ReVanced](https://revanced.app/) is a free modular patcher for Android apps such as YouTube.
 It can be used to create applications that have extra features and customizability, similar to how a browser extension works, but for apps.

-ReVanced Extended (aka RVX) is a derivative project of ReVanced (not affiliated), mainly consisting of patches made for YouTube, YT Music, and Reddit.
+ReVanced Extended (aka RVX) is a derivative project of ReVanced (not affiliated), consisting of patches made for YouTube, YT Music, and Reddit.
 It focuses on providing more features than the ReVanced patches.
 The founder of ReVanced Extended is [inotia00](https://github.com/inotia00), however there are several forks/adaptions of ReVanced Extended made by other developers.